amirhnazerii/Ford-AI-Chatbot/README.md

 - **OpenAI Completion**: In `openai_chat.py`, the retrieved data and user query are formatted into a prompt.
 The OpenAI API generates a final response based on this prompt.

-## Future Improvements
+## Future Improvements:
 - **Automated URL Updates**: Automatically update the URLs or add new Ford models.
 - **Enhanced Query Handling**: Improve the retrieval system to handle complex or ambiguous queries more effectively.
 - **Additional Model Training**: Fine-tune a custom model on Ford-specific terminology for even greater accuracy.

 ---
 Disclaimer: This project is not associated with or endorsed by Ford Motor Company.
-Any use of Ford trademarks or copyrighted materials is intended for educational purposes only.
+Any use of Ford trademarks or copyrighted materials is intended for educational purposes only (e.g. Udacity Generative AI Course 3 Build Your Own Custom Chatbot).